 The doctor may follow a “wait and watch” approach if precocious puberty progresses slowly.
 They may also do this if the child has developed the early puberty closer to average pubertal age.
 In these cases, the doctor monitors the child’s growth and development for several months without any medications.

 Treating central precocious puberty

-The child gets the LHRH injection monthly, once in three months, or via a small implant once, giving a sustained hormone release for a year.
+The child gets the LHRH injection on a regular basis, giving a sustained hormone release for a year.
 This treatment, in most cases, continues until the average pubertal age.

 Once the medication stops, the child progresses through puberty normally, although they may grow and develop faster than average.
 Also, they may experience short-term side effects, such as pain or irritation at the injection site.